yarusophialiu/NEWTTC/phase1/src/README.txt

 When the month ended and want to make a report print  average monthly fee for every user, use format:
 User XXX(Username) get average monthly fare

+When user did nothing in a month, it is required to type:
+User Steven did nothing in this month       // use this one after generate their current month average month cost.